Frequently Asked Questions

 Football?
 How do you get tickets?
 What are games like?

 Here Come the Irish !!!
 Football Saturdays are one of the greatest traditions at Notre Dame.
 Whether you live and breathe ND football or have no knowledge of the sport you can enjoy game day.
-Season tickets will be available for sale shortly after you arrive in South Bend in the fall and distributed electronically via email before the first game.
+Season tickets will be available for sale shortly before you arrive in South Bend in the fall and distributed electronically via email before the first game.
+You will get an email about it with a link to purchase your tickets for the season.
 Game day brings in 80,000 fans, alumni, and family with tons of food, fun, and activities!

 What meal plans are available?